JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 ## Further Resources

 -   [How to write an effective conference talk abstract](https://dev.to/benghamine/on-conference-speaking-and-effective-talk-abstracts-2bp6): A fantastic deep dive on good and bad abstracts in CFPs
--   [How To Give the Killer Tech Talk — A Pamphlet](https://writing.jan.io/2013/05/10/how-to-give-the-killer-tech-talk---a-pamphlet.html): Great tips on giving the talk once you're accepted
+-   [How To Give the Killer Tech Talk — A Pamphlet](https://writing.jan.io/2013/05/10/how-to-give-the-killer-tech-talk---a-pamphlet.html): Great, actionable tips on giving the talk